 Average commuting trip duration is calculated for each employed individual by dividing the time spent commuting to and from work in a typical week by the estimated number of commuting trips in a typical week (which is estimated based on reported work schedules and days of work).

 This is an average one-way commuting time for all employed persons who reported a non-zero commuting time.
 Commuting trip durations of more than 240 minutes were top-coded to 240 minutes.
-Data has been weighted so as to be representative of total in-scope population.
+Data has been weighted so as to be representative of total in-scope population. n.p.

-n.p.
 Not published.

-The HILDA survey was initiated, and is funded, by the Australian Government through the Department of Social Services (DSS).
-Responsibility for the design and management of the survey rests with the Melbourne Institute of Applied Economic and Social Research (University of Melbourne).
+The HILDA Project was initiated and is funded by the Australian Government Department of Social Services (DSS) and is managed by the Melbourne Institute of Applied Economic and Social Research (Melbourne Institute).

-53 Victoria Health Promotion Foundation 2012, Commute time, Indicator Overview, VicHealth Indicators Survey, Melbourne.
+53 Victoria Health Promotion Foundation 2012, Commute time, Indicator Overview, VicHealth Indicators Survey.